DOI-USGS/hyswap/docs/source/examples/percentile_calculation_examples.rst

 The :obj:`hyswap.percentiles.calculate_fixed_percentile_thresholds` function
 is used to calculate a set of percentile thresholds given a set of data.
-This function simply calculates one set of percentile thresholds, and is not intended to be used for calculating percentiles for multiple days or multiple time periods.
+This function simply calculates one set of fixed percentile thresholds using all available data, and is not intended to be used for calculating percentiles for individual days of the year.

 By default this method calculates percentiles using the Weibull distribution with an alpha parameter of 0 and a beta parameter of 0.
 The Weibull